Ukarumpa: Geography

 Ukarumpa is located on the Ba'e River.
-The Ba'e originates upstream from Ukarumpa and runs through the Gadsup area on to Kainantu.
+The Ba'e originates upstream from Ukarumpa and runs through the Gadsup area on to Kainantu, where it joins the Ramu River.
 It lies at an altitude of approximately 1620 m.
 The climate is Equatorial Highland; there are cool days and nights, with daily afternoon rains between November and March.

 The flora are primarily evergreen trees (Pine, Eucalyptus, Casuarina); there are also coffee plantations nearby, and kunai grass-covered hills.

 Infrastructure

 Airstrip

-Ukarumpa has its own air strip located about a mile outside the compound which is home to a fleet of STOL aircraft operated by SIL.
+Ukarumpa has its own air strip located about a mile outside the compound which is home to a fleet of four Kodiak aircraft and two helicopters operated by JAARS and SIL.